 Helium uses a novel work algorithm called “Proof-of-Coverage” (PoC) to verify that Hotspots are located where they claim (as established in the assert_location transaction when they are first deployed).
 Put another way, Proof-of-Coverage verifies on an ongoing basis that Hotspots are honestly representing their location and wireless network coverage they are creating from that location.

-This section will cover the relationship between PoC and Challenges, how these contribute to a Hotspot’s “score” over time, and how this relates to their ability to earn Helium Tokens.
+This section will cover the relationship between PoC and Challenges, as well as how these contribute to a Hotspot’s ability to earn Helium Tokens.

 Specifically, PoC makes use of the following characteristics:

 RF has limited physical propagation and, therefore, distance;

 The strength of a received RF signal is inversely proportional to the square of the distance from the transmitter; and